 Japanese Observation Post at the summit of Mount Austen

-October 7, 1942 a patrol of eight Marines from G-2-1 was the first patrol that reached Grassy Knoll to observe the Marine offensive at the Matanikau River.
-While atop, the patrol's radio operator Sam Philps interference from a nearby transmitter, likely from the Japanese Observation Post.
-A few minutes later, they came under attack and withdrew as their mission was compromised.
+On October 7, 1942 a patrol of eight Marines from G-2-1 were the first patrol to reach the Grassy Knoll (Mount Austen) to observe the Marine offensive on the Matanikau River.
+While atop Mt.
+Austin, the patrol's radio operator Sam Philps experienced radio interference from a nearby transmitter, likely from the Japanese observation post.
+A few minutes later, their patrol came under attack and withdrew.

-On December 29-31, 1942 a patrol from the U.S. Army 16th Infantry Regmient, 1st Battalion patrolled Mount Austen and observed eight dead Japanese and postions atop the summit, plus the field burials of three Marines and made a more accurate map of the summit area.
+During December 17-18, 1942 the remaining Japanese atop Mount Austen withdrew from the summit towards The Gifu (Barana).
+Between December 29-31, 1942 soldiers from the U.S. Army 164th Infantry Regiment, 1st Battalion patrolled Mount Austen and observed eight dead Japanese and positions atop the summit, plus the field burials of three Marines.
+The patrol made a more accurate map of the summit area.

-On January 1, 1943 the 132nd Infantry Regiment, 2nd Battalion made a flanking attack towards Mount Auten, captured Hill 27 placing Mount Austen within the American lines.
+On January 1, 1943 the 132nd Infantry Regiment, 2nd Battalion made a flanking attack towards Mount Austen, captured Hill 27 and afterwards, Mount Austen was within the American lines.

 January 8-11, 1943 battle area on Guadalcanal located to the west of "The Gifu".

 January 10-13, 1943 battle area on Guadalcanal with Sims Ridge and Exton Ridge.